viktorErasmusHogeschool/artificial-intelligence/README.md

-# Artificial-intelligence
+# Intelligent interfaces

 ## Purpose of this repo

-This repo will be used as main source code for the development of our project with regards to the module Intelligence interfaces, which takes places within the context of our AI postgraduate program.
+This repo will be used as main source code for the development of our project with regards to the module Intelligent interfaces, which takes places within the context of our AI postgraduate program.

 ## Summary of the project